Conservation and restoration of ivory objects: Stabilization and structural treatments

 Avoid over the counter adhesives when repairing cracks or breaks of ivory.
 These repairs are difficult and the use of poor adhesives can result in staining of the ivory and embrittlement as the adhesives age.

 Breaks and cracks can be important historically and show its use of the object.
 Unnecessary repairs can result in the loss of that historical information.
 Contact a conservator before any structural repairs are made.

 Surface treatments

 Avoid wax or other protective coatings as they can age over time resulting in yellowing or darkening of the ivory surface.
 It can also obscure surface details that may be important to the object.
 The protective coatings can become difficult or even impossible to remove without damage to the object.

 If possible to remove unstable surface treatments, do so with appropriate solvents.
 Use caution and have a professional consulted before doing any work on the ivory.
+Almond oil is recommended by some conservationists, but it may eventually cause staining.